quarylabs/sqruff/README.md

 ## Community

-Join the sqruff community on [GitHub Discussions](https://github.com/quarylabs/sqruff/discussions) to ask questions, suggest features, or share your projects.
+Join the Quary community on [Slack](https://quarylabs.slack.com/) to ask questions, suggest features, or share your projects.
+Also feel free to raise any issues in the repository.

+## Contributing

+Contributions are welcome!
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to contribute.